prakashknaikade/prakashknaikade.github.io/content/authors/admin/_index.md

       - Benchmarked SOTA radiance methods for synthetic scene involving Structural Color Object created in Blender.
       - Developed capture setup to capture highly reflective and shiny structural color paintings on metal substrates.
       - Improved the scene optimization using geometric prior and Anisotropy Regularizer in 3D Gaussian-Splatting method.
+      - Presented comprehensive experiments to demonstrate methods for simulating structural color objects before printing them using only captured images of laser-printed primaries.
       - Facilitated interactive visualization of view dependent structural colors of laser-printed images and paintings on metal substrates in web viewer.

   - position: Computer Vision Intern